ydb-platform/ydb-importer/README.md

 1. The tool connects to the source database, and determines the list of tables and custom SQL queries to be imported.
 2. The structure of target YDB tables is generated, and optionally saved as YQL script.
 3. Target database is checked for existence of the target tables.
 Missing tables are created, already existing ones may be left as is, or re-created.
-4. Row data is imported by reading from the source database using the SELECT statement, and writing into the target database using the Bulk Upsert mechanizm.
+4. Row data is imported by reading from the source database using the SELECT statements, and written into the target YDB database using the Bulk Upsert mechanizm.

-All operations, including metadata extration from the source database, table creation (and re-creation) in the target database, and row data import, are performed in parallel mode (thread-per-table), using multiple concurrent threads and multiple open connections to both source and target databases.
+All operations, including metadata extraction from the source database, table creation (and re-creation) in the target database, and row data import, are performed in parallel mode (thread-per-table), using multiple concurrent threads and multiple open connections to both source and target databases.
 The maximum degree of parallelizm is configurable, although the actual number of concurrent operations cannot exceed the number of tables being imported.

 ## 2. Running the tool